qualityshepherd/brine/assets/posts/southern_coast.md

 **0210 Veil's End** A grim stone manse looms over the cove, more fortress than home.
 Narrow windows pierce thick, moss-covered walls.
 Below, a hidden dock shelters a silent pirate ship—colors struck.
 When **Lyra "Queen" Vex** (`Blades, Queen's Stitch, Generous`) is home, no one asks questions.
 Her twin daggers strike faster than sight; tap her amulet twice, and time bends—just long enough to kill.
 Her crew call it _the Queen's Stitch._ All the right people vouch for her... for now.

 **0211 Smoked Hamlet**
 Charred beams and blackened stones mark where a fishing hamlet once stood.
 A young noble (`Impulsive, Visionary, Flamboyant`) bought the land for more wealth than the villagers had ever seen.
 In the fine print: _no sea access_.
-Now, they watch a new manor house rise from the ashes, trapped between scorched earth and an unreachable tide.
+Now, they watch a new manor house rise from _their_ ashes, trapped between scorched earth and an unreachable tide.
 Some now beg for work; others _sharpen knives_.

 **0301 The Fever Downs** Unnaturally warm hills ripple with heat.
 Rare herbs grow in perfect concentric circles, their stems trembling without wind.
-A traveling healer named **Hergest** (`Healer, Old Codger, Opinionated`) harvests plants here to brew remedies that cure ailments of both body and spirit.
+A traveling healer named **Hergest** (`Healer, Old Codger, Opinionated`) harvests plants to brew remedies for body and spirit.

 **0302 Lost Druid's Grove** lies nestled amidst the craggy embrace of the Sorrow Mountains.
 Weathered stone circles show signs of countless ceremonies.
 Thirteen followers maintain sacred rites despite their leader's imprisonment in Mon.
 They tolerate respectful visitors to the grove but ceremony days are _strictly_ private.